chef-boneyard/chef-web-docs-2016/step_resource/step_resource_scm_use_bash_and_ruby_build.rst

      environment 'PREFIX' => "/usr/local"
   end

-.. note:: If you want to know more about ``ruby-build``, see here: https://github.com/sstephenson/ruby-build.
+To read more about ``ruby-build``, see here: https://github.com/sstephenson/ruby-build.